-Your water comes from two ground water sources.
+Your water comes from one ground water source and one surface water source.

 How can I get involved?

 Feel free to contact the number provided below for more information or for a translated copy of the report if you need it in another language.